aws/sagemaker-python-sdk/src/sagemaker/rl/README.rst

 Training RL models using ``RLEstimator`` is a two-step process:

 1. Prepare a training script to run on SageMaker
-2. Run this script on SageMaker via a ``RLEstimator``.
+2. Run this script on SageMaker via an ``RlEstimator``.

-You should prepare your script in a separate source file than the notebook, terminal session, or source file you're using to submit the script to SageMaker via a ``RLEstimator``.
+You should prepare your script in a separate source file than the notebook, terminal session, or source file you're using to submit the script to SageMaker via an ``RlEstimator``.
 This will be discussed in further detail below.

 Suppose that you already have a training script called ``coach-train.py``.
 You can then create an ``RLEstimator`` with keyword arguments to point to this script and define how SageMaker runs it: